igoramadas/expresser/README.md

 ## Modules

 Below you'll find important information about each of Expresser modules.
+Detailed documentation is extracted from the source code and available under the `/docs/` folder.

 ### App
-*   Ready to run on most PaaS providers.
+*   Pre-configured Express server ready to run on most PaaS providers.
-*   Built-in support for New Relic (http://newrelic.com)
+*   Built-in support and automatic setup of New Relic (http://newrelic.com)  agent.

+**Before you start** make sure to enable the `Settings.App.paas` option in case you're deploying to AppFog, Heroku, OpenShift or any other PaaS provider.
+By doing this the App will get IP, ports and other modules settings based on the process environment variables.

 The App is the main module of Expresser.
 It creates a new Express server and set all default options like session and cookie secrets, paths to static resources, assets bindings etc.

-By Default the App will use Jade as the default template parser.
+By default it will use Jade as the default template parser.
 The jade files should be inside the `/views/` folder on the root of your app.
 It will also use Connect Assets and serve all static files from `/public/`.
 To change these paths, please edit the `Settings.Path` keys and values.
+The client-side JavaScript or CoffeeScript should be inside the `/assets/js/` folder, and CSS or Stylus should be in `/assets/css/`.

-The Express server is exposed via the `App.server` property.
+The Express server is exposed via the `server` property on the App module.

 To enable New Relic on the server, set the `Settings.NewRelic.appName` and `settings.NewRelic.licenseKey` values or the `NEW_RELIC_APP_NAME` and `NEW_RELIC_LICENSE_KEY` environment variables.
-Detailed info can be found inside the App module source code itself.
+Detailed info can be found inside the App module source code.

 ### Database
 *   Supports reading, updating and deleting documents on MongoDB servers.